Human Data Collection for Artificial Intelligence

 Artificial Intelligence disrupts a large segment of the industry – from the self-driving cars reinventing transportation, chatbots reinventing friendship, unmanned drones reinventing war, smart domestic appliances reinventing housework to e-government reinventing politics.
 How far are we prepared to hand over the control to our machines?
 Safety being a major social issue here, we need to pre-mediate outcomes and train our future robots in order to avoid catastrophic results.
 But are we 100% sure of what values we should be teaching to the artificial beings?
 Do we inherently have an ethical code of conduct that can be universally applied?

-In 2017, Kitchen Budapest celebrated its tenth anniversary.
-We wanted to celebrate with something special, so we've decided to design and produce an interactive VR / Physical installation, that will be available for our community during a couple of dedicated B-day events in Budapest.
-Training 2038 is an experimental research project in a form of an ongoing data collection, that aims to portray general public's perception of the involvement of AI in their everyday's life and and the depth of AI's control over it.
+In summer of 2017 Kitchen Budapest celebrated its tenth anniversary.
+As we wanted to celebrate with something special, we chose to design and produce an interactive installation, available for our community during a couple of dedicated events on various venues in the city.
+Training 2038 is an experimental research project in form of an ongoing data collection, that aims to portray general public's perception of the involvement of AI in their everyday's life and and the depth of AI's control over it.

 We've decided to use VR as it allowed us to make the whole story and the questioning process more intimate and serious.
 The whole point of doing so was to explore the public's opinions on moral questions that arise with more and more AI-induced decision making being present in our daily lives.